 For example, in Tilted, the hard c, p, t and d consonants provide a percussive rhythm in “Can’t help it if we’re tilted.
 Once you notice the physical importance of those crisp consonants, you’ll remember to pronounce them sharply, as if they were the taps on your tap shoes.
 You’ll feel the soft n, w, r, h and l consonants slide between the vowel sounds that swoop between the fixed points of the hard consonants.

-The lyrics will become a physical reality to you and that will help when you sing them.
+Walk the lyrics and they will become a physical reality to you when you sing them.

 Walking the words helps you pace yourself as you sing.
 It stops you rushing or worrying.
 The words will fit.
 They were written to fit.
 When you walk, you can feel the important t beats, and suddenly, between the beats, you have space to sing it if without stumbling.